MyGansoFriend/WaterWall/README.md

 - Don't be afraid to write me in telegram, I will be glad to help, if I can [telegram](https://t.me/LuckySparrow)
 - Post your question on issues section [Github issues](https://github.com/LuckyLittleSparrow/WaterWall/issues)

+## Future releases
+Will be added support for:
+- animations (only default supported right now)
+- snapping
+- swipe to dismiss
+- search
+- drag and drop items
+- horizontal scroll aka rv in rv
+- scroll to section

 ## Copyright

     Copyright 2019 Gusev Andrei